ShareX/CustomUploaders/.github/README.md

 https://getsharex.com/docs/custom-uploader

-But easiest way to learn is checking other example custom uploaders to see how those work.
+The easiest way to learn is checking other example custom uploaders to see how those work.

 ## Contribution rules